 Clint has a Bachelor’s of Administration in Accounting from Middle Tennessee State University and is a member of the Healthcare Financial Management Association and the American Institute of Certified Public Accountants.

-Susannah Fox is a former associate director at the Pew Research Center’s Internet & American Life Project, where she directed the health research portfolio as well as the project’s digital strategy.
-She combines traditional survey research with fieldwork in online patient communities, with a particular focus on people living with rare and chronic conditions.
+Susannah Fox is the Chief Technology Officer of the U.S. Department of Health and Human Services.
+Susannah most recently served as the Entrepreneur-in-Residence at the Robert Wood Johnson Foundation, helping to catalyze new ways to think about challenges and develop solutions that deliver impact.
+She has also advised organizations like the Collaborative Chronic Care Network as they work to improve care delivery by including people living with IBD, diabetes, and cystic fibrosis on their innovation teams.
+From 2000-14, Susannah was an Associate Director of the Internet Project at the Pew Research Center where she helped quantify and explain the social impact of the internet.
+She pioneered participatory research methods at the Center in order to explore how information technology and social media affect the health care industry and the consumer health care experience, with a special focus on people living with chronic and rare conditions.
 She is the former editor of the website for U.S. News & World Report magazine and was a researcher at RealNetworks during its start-up phase.
 She graduated from Wesleyan University with a degree in anthropology.
 She is the author of Peer-to-Peer Healthcare, The Diagnosis Difference, and Tracking for Health.
 She is a frequent speaker on the social impact of technology, particularly as it relates to health and health care, and she contributes to the e-patients.net blog and susannahfox.com, her personal blog.